rust-in-blockchain/rust-in-blockchain/draft/RiB-Newsletter-#15-Aug-2020.md

 an obvious focus from the entire blockchain industry on the DeFi phenomenon, and some new hackathons with opportunities for Rust developers.

-Every month we see advancements in zero-knowledge proofs, and new implementations in Rust.
+Every month seems to bring advancements in zero-knowledge proofs, and new implementations in Rust.
 It is a research area that will probably impact the general computing industry eventually, and one where the blockchain industry is leading the way,